-Everyone is unanimous in voting Cornwall asone of the top three holiday destinations in England but, for most people, it is a bit of a trek getting there so it is important that you get everything right and leave nothing to chance.
+Everyone is unanimous in voting Cornwall as one of the top three holiday destinations in England but, for most people, it is a bit of a trek getting there so you must get everything right and leave nothing to chance.

 To get the most out of holidays in Cornwall, you need to be prepared for the occasional wet or dull day.
 You need to plan a few visits to some of the must-see locations without wearing yourself out and you need to make sure that you sample some of the very best local food and drink.
 In between all that, enjoy surfing and bathing on some of the best beaches in Europe and take some bracing cliff top walks with scenery to take your breath away.